 A suite of resources including webisodes by Dr Michael Carr-Gregg are available to support schools in implementing the learning and Wellbeing Framework and to provide parents with practical strategies for supporting the wellbeing of their children.
 Read more >

-Principals and school staff support wellbeing by building a positive learning culture - providing challenging, interactive and engaging learning experiences and by nurturing relationships with families and the wider community.
-Students support their own wellbeing by being actively involved in their school and community - and research on resilience shows a sense of belonging is critical for young people.
+Principals and school staff support student wellbeing by providing challenging, interactive and engaging learning experiences and by nurturing relationships with families and the wider community.
+Research on resilience shows that a sense of belonging is critical for young people's wellbeing.
+School communities recognise this and create a supportive and inclusive environment.
+Students are also encouraged to support their own wellbeing by becoming actively involved in their school and community.